sime3134/g-calendar-fetcher/README.md

 Create a new instance of GCalendarParser with the desired options, and then use its methods to fetch and display the calendar events.

+The `fetchEvents` method is an asynchronous function and returns a Promise.
+This means that it doesn't block the execution of your code, allowing other operations to execute while the calendar events are being fetched and parsed.

+The Promise resolves to an array of parsed calendar events once the operation is successful.
+If there is an error during the fetch or parse process, the Promise is rejected and the error can be caught and handled.

+### Example

 ```js
 // Create a new instance of GCalendarParser
 const parser = new GCalendarParser({